martinsaporiti/spring_boot_kafka_sample/Readme.md

 }'
 ```

-Now, if we can view in the terminal the messages, all work fine:
+Now, if we can view in the terminal the messages, the app has worked fine:
 ```bash
 Receiving message: Model{field1='test 1', field2='test 2'}
 ```